ocean-biometrics/.github/profile/README.md

 ## Our Repositories

 This GitHub organization hosts the open-source projects and tools developed by Ocean BioMetrics.
-Our work is focused on providing the necessary infrastructure to connect ocean conservation with blue finance.
+Our work is focused on providing the necessary infrastructure to connect ocean conservation with regenerative blue finance.

 Feel free to explore our projects and get in touch.